RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 This decision-making process ensures that the TurtleBot behaves appropriately in various traffic scenarios, mimicking the response of a real vehicle to traffic lights.
 The TurtleBot will continue to follow its designated path, tracking its target according to the programmed instructions.
 If it encounters a traffic light, it will adjust its movement based on the detected signal color, ensuring safe and efficient navigation in a simulated traffic environment.

+Instead of SLAM, we utilize pre-defined waypoints and real-time sensor feedback for navigation to simplify processing and improve responsiveness on the TurtleBot.
 The system will demonstrate real-time multi-robot collaboration, SLAM-based navigation, and adaptive object manipulation, simulating an industrial setting where autonomous robots interact seamlessly to perform tasks.

 #### **Resources Needed**